merapar/opinionated-ci-pipeline/adr/connecting-repositories.md

 ## Decision

-To streamline connecting repositories and be able to setup the projects in a uniform way no matter where the repository is hosted, the CI creates an AWS CodeCommit repository to act as a source.
+~~To streamline connecting repositories and be able to setup the projects in a uniform way no matter where the repository is hosted, the CI creates an AWS CodeCommit repository to act as a source.~~

-Then, the CI creates a webhook in the source repository that triggers a CodeBuild job that syncs the source repository with the CodeCommit.
+~~Then, the CI creates a webhook in the source repository that triggers a CodeBuild job that syncs the source repository with the CodeCommit.~~

+Since AWS decided to deprecate the CodeCommit, we are mirroring the repository putting a zip archive in an S3 bucket.
+Then we trigger the CodePipeline or CodeBuild job, pointing the the zip archive as a source.

 ## Consequences

 1. Uniform way of setting up CodeBuild and CodePipeline jobs.
 2. Additional latency before starting the build.
+3. No commit hash and message information in the CodePipeline execution (only in build logs).